Matters — September 2025

 Specific Use Permit Amendment at Algonquin Drive (Z-25-000006)

-A Specific Use Permit amendment was proposed for a government installation on Algonquin Drive, located in an area zoned for single-family residential and community retail uses.
-Government installations not typically permitted in residential districts require special approval to ensure compatibility with surrounding neighborhoods.
+An amendment to Specific Use Permit No. 145 was approved to allow a government installation on Algonquin Drive, in an area zoned for single-family and community retail uses.
+Government facilities typically require special permits in single-family districts, making this amendment necessary to authorize the use.
+The proposal was approved on September 24, 2025.

 Sep 24: Approved